Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR

-Future research may explore additional vibration parameters and interaction design that can further enhance the effect.
+Future research may explore additional vibration parameters and interaction designs that can further enhance the effect.
 One possible method for enhancing the effect is to utilize the aftereffect of tendon vibration \cite{kito2006sensory}.
 For example, to increase the effect of motion illusion, activate one side of the tendon vibration until before lifting a virtual object and then switch it to the other side of the tendon vibration immediately after lifting.
+Moreover, combination of different frequencies of vibrations for agonist and antagonist tendons would be one of the interesting topics for future work as suggested by Gilhodes et al., \cite{gilhodes1986perceptual}.
 In addition, in the second and third experiments, several visual gains were used above the DT.
 The DT of the visual/physical motion discrepancy obtained in the first experiment is the strictest criterion for an applicable visual gain.
-However, we believe that manipulating the weight perception with gains above the DT is possible, and that the practical range of the applicable visual gain is greater than the DT obtained in the first experiment.
-First, in our experiment and in other psychological experiments that investigate this type of DT, the threshold would be stricter than in practical uses case because the tasks require participants to focus on the DT, thereby improving sensitivity to it.
+However, we believe that manipulating the weight perception with gains above the DT is possible and that the practical range of the applicable visual gain is greater than the DT obtained in the first experiment.
+First, in our experiment and in other psychological experiments that investigate this type of DT, the threshold would be stricter than in practical use case because the tasks require participants to focus on the DT, thereby improving sensitivity to it.
 Moreover, we consider that a visual gain with users feeling uncomfortable or without sensory integration occurring because of a large visual/physical motion discrepancy is not the same as the DT.
-Some studies have positively applied visual gain above the DT and succeeded in presenting a greater pseudo-weight sensation \cite{rietzler2018breaking}.
+Some studies have positively applied visual gain above the DT and succeeded in presenting a greater pseudo-weight perception \cite{rietzler2018breaking}.
 However, a method for measuring the range of this practical visual gain has not yet been established.
 Therefore, another study could propose an experimental method for investigating this practical range of pseudo-haptics with tendon vibration.
 Finally, the limitation of our use of tendon vibration is that it emits noise and may impair the VR experience.
-Although no participant mentioned that they felt uncomfortable or annoyed by the sound or vibration, using noise-cancelling headphone and avoiding long-duration uses may create better experiences.
+Although no participant mentioned that they felt uncomfortable or annoyed by the sound or vibration, using noise-canceling headphones and avoiding long-duration uses may create better experiences.